istio/istio.io/content/en/docs/setup/install/platform/ibm/index.md

     $ kubectl get pods -n istio-system
     {{< /text >}}

-1. Verify that the BookInfo microservices are deployed and their corresponding pods have a `STATUS` of `Running`.
+1. Verify that the Bookinfo microservices are deployed and their corresponding pods have a `STATUS` of `Running`.

     {{< text bash >}}
     $ kubectl get svc -n default